 Therapeutic horsemanship teaches equestrian skills for the purpose of contributing positively to the cognitive, physical, emotional and social well-being of individuals who are "differently-abled."
-The primary goal is to teach an appropriate equestrian skill with the secondary goals relating to the individual's impairment.
-In our Therapeutic Horsemanship program, participants learn about horses through riding, groundwork, handling, and caretaking.
+The primary goal is to teach an appropriate equestrian skill with secondary goals relating to the individual's impairment.
+In our Therapeutic Horsemanship program, participants learn about horses through riding, groundwork, handling, and taking care of their horse.
 A PATH certified instructor conducts the session with a leader and side walkers as necessary for safety.
 The student learns adaptive riding skills, general care, grooming, and saddling.
 Lessons are individualized to the students' needs, and may include games and other activities on horseback.
 Emphasis is placed on helping the participant to become as independent as possible.
-A physical therapist or psychologist may offer some assistance in the activities.
+A physical therapist may offer some assistance in the activities.

 Throughout the world, hundreds of thousands of individuals with and without special needs experience the rewarding benefits of equine-assisted activities and therapies (EAAT).
 A physical, cognitive or emotional special need does not limit a person from interacting with horses.
 In fact, such interactions can prove highly rewarding.
-For instance, experiencing the rhythmic motion of a horse can be very beneficial.
+For instance, experiencing the rhythmic motion of a horse can be very calming for someone with anxiety or sensory processing disfunction.
 Riding a horse moves the rider's body in a manner similar to a human gait, so riders with physical needs often show improvement in flexibility, balance and muscle strength.